colesturza/colesturza.github.io/_posts/2022-07-23-i-cut-you-freeze-extension.md

 In contrast to using methods to simply determine the fairness of districting proposals that were chosen under existing legal standards, there have been various protocols introduced that attempt to solve gerrymandering by finding a balance between two opposing partisan interests.
 The goal is to create a protocol by which there is no need to evaluate the fairness of a proposal, as the proposal is inherently fair to some degree prescribed by the protocol itself.

-<d-cite key="landau2009fair"></d-cite> introduce a protocol that, following the nomenclature used by <d-cite key="silva2018analysis"></d-cite>, we shall refer to as the LRY protocol.
+&#8203;<d-cite key="landau2009fair"></d-cite> introduce a protocol that, following the nomenclature used by <d-cite key="silva2018analysis"></d-cite>, we shall refer to as the LRY protocol.
 The overarching idea is to have one party divide one portion of a state into districts according to their own preferences, while the other party divides the rest of the state into districts with their own goals in mind.
 The thought is that having each party control some amount of the state yields a higher degree of fairness and satisfaction than other existing methods.

 Issues arise, however, upon closer analysis of the LRY protocol.
 Through the analysis of <d-cite key="silva2018analysis"></d-cite> it is seen that the results achieved by this protocol can be arbitrarily far from the geometric target. <d-cite key="landau2014fair"></d-cite> introduce the geometric target as a measure of fairness and is commonly used as a relaxation to the proportionality metric.

-<d-cite key="pegden2017partisan"></d-cite> proposed a protocol with proven fairer outcomes.
+&#8203;<d-cite key="pegden2017partisan"></d-cite> proposed a protocol with proven fairer outcomes.
 First, some notation.
 The state is defined as an interval $[0,n]$ (where $n$ is the number of districts).
 An $n$*-districting* is a set of $n$ disjoint subsets of the interval, each of size 1.
 The idea of votes in favor of one party is referred to as *loyalty*.
 If party A has 58% of the vote in a particular district, they are said to have a loyalty in that district of 0.58.
 The measure of the subset of $[0,n]$ loyal to Player 1 is denoted as $s_{1}^{n}$, and the measure of the subset of $[0,n]$ loyal to Player 2 is denoted as $s_{2}^{n}$.
 The *slate* of a player is the outcome from a districting, representing the number of districts loyal to them.

 This protocol is structured such that two players take turns creating a $n$-districting and choosing which one of those $n$ districts they want to keep, or "freeze."
 That district is then frozen, the roles swap, and the process continues, using the unfrozen area as the state.